coopdevs/coopdevs-treball-odoo-provisioning/README.md

 These are [Ansible](http://docs.ansible.com/ansible/) playbooks (scripts) for managing an [Odoo](https://github.com/odoo/odoo) server.

+## Requirements

+You will need Ansible on your machine to run the playbooks.
+These playbooks will install the PostgreSQL database, NodeJS and Python virtualenv to manage python packages.

+It has currently been tested on **Ubuntu 16.04 Xenial (64 bit)**.

+If you like run the `lxc-create` script, you need install [LXC](https://linuxcontainers.org/).

 ## Bash scripts

 ### Default User
 `scripts/default_user.yml`

-Read local SSH key and pass it to `create_user.sh` executed in the host with SSH root connection.
+Reads local SSH key and passes it to `create_user.sh` executed in the host with SSH root connection.
-You can define a env var `SSH_PATH` if yout SSH key is in a different path that default `~/.ssh/id_rsa.pub`
+You can define an env var `SSH_PATH` if your SSH key is stored in another path other than the default `~/.ssh/id_rsa.pub`

 ### Create User
 `script/create_user.yml`

-Create the default_user `odoo` and copy the SSH key (first argument) in authorized keys of the user.
+Creates the default_user `odoo` and copies the SSH key (first argument) in authorized keys of the user.
-Change the SSH root login permissions.
+Changes the SSH root login permissions.
 `

 ### lxc-create
 `lxc/lxc-create.sh`

-Create a LXC container with host name and python 2.7 installed.
+Creates a LXC container with host name and python 2.7 installed.
-Allow root SSH access and remove the default `ubuntu` user.
+Allows root SSH access and removes the default `ubuntu` user.

 ## Playbooks

 ### Sysadmins
-`sysadmins.yml` - Create default user `odoo` and sysadmins defined in your `inventory/host_vars/YOUR_HOST/conf.yml` in a dict called `sysadmins`.
+`sysadmins.yml` - Creates default user `odoo` and sysadmins defined in your `inventory/host_vars/YOUR_HOST/conf.yml` in a dictionary called `sysadmins`.
-The structure to declare user is:
+The structure to declare a user is:

 ```ỲAML
 sysadmins: